-Chakra Pendulums: Not only are chakra pendulums beautiful, they’re easy to identify, too.
+Not only are chakra pendulums beautiful, they’re easy to identify, too.
 Need a hint?
-Just look for a pendulum that features the colors of your chakras: typically red, orange, yellow, green, blue, indigo, and purple/clear and you’ll have found your match!
-Many chakra pendulums have the colors of the chakra featured along the sterling silver chain, in either gemstone chips or beads.
+Just look for a pendulum that features the colors of your chakras: typically red, orange, yellow, green, blue, indigo, and purple/clear.
+Many chakra pendulums have the colors of the chakras featured along the sterling silver chain, in either gemstone chips or beads.
 Others have the chakra colors displayed in or on the pendulum weight itself.
 I’ve seen weights that have gemstones representing each chakra aligned vertically on a pendulum weight.
 I’ve also seen a “cage” weight with each chakra gemstone inside the cage – either all at once or one at a time.
 Chakra pendulums can be used for all manners of dowsing, but are especially designed for chakra balancing, clearing, and healing.

 Chambered pendulums are pretty darn cool if you ask me!
 They go unnoticed sometimes because they are usually pretty plain on the outside.
 Often made of wood, chambered pendulums are just that – chambered.
 If you look closely at one, you’ll see that you can remove the top by carefully unscrewing it.
 The bottom half of the weight is a tiny chamber that you can put something in.
 Chambered pendulums are especially useful when dowsing for other people, especially when dowsing at a distance or dowsing for a missing person. *Please note: Never put liquids of any kind inside a chambered pendulum if it’s made of wood.
 Liquids will soak into the wood and cause permanent damage to your pendulum.